leosartaj/autosign/README.rst

 Writing valid signature template
 --------------------------------
-A valid signature uses syntax very closely related to python comments.
+A valid signature uses syntax very closely related to that of python comments.

 * A signature should start and end with **'##'**.
 * Every line other than the start and end should start with **'#'**.